MonashDeepNeuron/HPP/content/part5/tasks/templates.md

 Template classes allow us to define generic types.
 Almost all of C++ standard library types are template classes, even `std::cout` which is a static instance of the class `std::basic_ostream<char>`.
 Template classes allow us to create a blueprint of a class and then instantiate the class definition which a particular type.
 We can see this with out `Point` class from the previous task section.
 Now we define `Point` in terms of a template type `T` which we will specify later.
 This allows us to create `Point` objects of `float` and `double` as well while still only defining a single interface.

+> Note: For copy and move constructors, the template type parameters can be elided as copy and move semantics must preserve the type.
+Converting constructors (a type of explicit constructor) are used to convert between template types.

 ```cxx
 #include <iostream>
 #include <utility>